Winter Storm Warning issued for Deltana and Tanana Flats by NWS - NewsBreak

 weather.gov

-Winter Storm Warning issued for Cerro Gordo, Hancock, Kossuth, Winnebago, Worth by NWS
+Winter Weather Advisory issued for Musselshell, Northeastern Yellowstone, Northern Carbon by NWS

-Effective: 2022-12-09 00:00:00 CST Expires: 2022-12-09 06:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
-Slow down and use caution while traveling.
-For the latest travel conditions, check the Iowa 511 app, www.511ia.org, or dial 511.
-Target Area: Cerro Gordo; Hancock; Kossuth; Winnebago; Worth Hazardous travel from wintry weather this afternoon into tonight .A broad swath of precipitation will overspread the state this afternoon and evening.
-Temperatures near to below freezing will favor wintry precipitation types over northern into western Iowa.
-The bulk of the snowfall accumulations are expected across northern Iowa, where 4 to 7 inches should be common by late Friday morning.
-Just to the south, roughly between Highway 3 and Highway 30, a glaze of ice mixed in with the snow is possible.
-WINTER WEATHER ADVISORY NOW IN EFFECT UNTIL MIDNIGHT CST TONIGHT WINTER STORM WARNING IN EFFECT FROM MIDNIGHT TONIGHT TO 6 AM CST FRIDAY WINTER WEATHER ADVISORY IN EFFECT FROM 6 AM TO 9 AM CST FRIDAY * WHAT...Mixed precipitation transitioning to heavy snow.
-Accumulating ice and snow is expected, with snow accumulations of 3 to 6 inches likely, with locally higher amounts possible. * WHERE...Kossuth, Winnebago, Hancock, Worth, and Cerro Gordo counties. * WHEN...Winter Weather Advisory from 6pm this evening to 9am Friday.
-Winter Storm Warning in effect from 12am to 6am Friday Morning, when the worse conditions are anticipated. * IMPACTS...Plan on slippery road conditions and snow covered roads.
-Reduced visibility is expected with heavy snowfall.
-The hazardous conditions could impact the morning or evening commute.
+Effective: 2022-12-12 05:00:00 MST Expires: 2022-12-13 05:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+For the latest road conditions, call 5 1 1.
+Target Area: Musselshell; Northeastern Yellowstone; Northern Carbon; Northern Stillwater; Red Lodge Foothills; Southwestern Yellowstone WINTER WEATHER ADVISORY IN EFFECT FROM 5 AM MONDAY TO 5 AM MST TUESDAY * WHAT...Snow expected.
+Total snow accumulations between 3 and 6 inches by Tuesday morning. * WHERE...Portions of central and south central Montana. * WHEN...From 5 AM Monday to 5 AM MST Tuesday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the commutes on Monday and Tuesday. * ADDITIONAL DETAILS...Additional snow is possible Tuesday into Wednesday night.

 weather.gov

-Winter Storm Watch issued for Northeastern Nye County, Northwestern Nye County by NWS
+Winter Storm Watch issued for Carter, Custer, Fallon, Northern Rosebud, Powder River by NWS

 weather.gov